 This cable manufacturer had a safety issue that seemed impossible to solve.

-The company produces the kind of gigantic copper cables used in municipal lines and to wire stadium, wrapped up in reels that can reach 10 feet high and weight up to 25,000 pounds.
+The company produces the kind of gigantic copper cables used in municipal lines and to wire stadiums, wrapped up in reels that can reach 10-feet high and weigh up to 25,000 pounds.

 Once these reels are wrapped and out on the floor, moving them is relatively safe and easy.

 The problem was getting them out of the wrapping machine—an area too dangerous for any worker or material handling equipment to enter.
 But they had to move nonetheless.